imadtoubal/Swig-Python-C-NumPy-Example/README.md

 # SWIG
 This is an example of using C++ to write cutsom functions to extend numpy through the SWIG interface.
+There are two example applications in this repo:
-The example in this repo calculates the root mean square (RMS) of a sequence of numbers.
+1. The first example in this repo calculates the root mean square (RMS) of a sequence of numbers.
+2. The second example takes as input a 2D array and binarizes it inplace.
 ## Getting started

 Build